alex-lt-kong/CNN-pipeline/README.md

-# VGG16-based pipeline
+# VGGNET-based CNN pipeline

-A deep learning pipeline based on (but much smaller than) the good old [VGGNET-16 model](https://www.kaggle.com/code/blurredmachine/vggnet-16-architecture-a-complete-guide).
+A pipeline of an ensemble of CNN models that are based on (but much smaller than) the good old
+[VGGNET-16 model](https://www.kaggle.com/code/blurredmachine/vggnet-16-architecture-a-complete-guide).

 ## Prepare environment

 ### `libtorch`

 * While PyTorch is used in training, `libtorch` is used to productionize the model in C++ to enhance performance.